s-s-lee/susan-portfolio/README.md

 Gritty Wear offers the best Gritty gear for you and your loved ones without paying a premium price AND the chance to get a discount code if you beat Gritty in a game!

+Mobile friendly e-commerce site that uses the Stripe API to process discount codes and to securely checkout.

 <img src="./assets/images/gritty-wear-screenshot.png" alt="image of the Gritty Wear merch website">

 ### [Ars Animatio](https://github.com/RahsanLewis/ARS-Animatio/)